Concussion focus shifts to classrooms

 Shimp-Taylor says her Hillsboro school offered her son a "safety plan" — a list of accommodations for his medical needs — but not until Nov.
 16, seven weeks after the concussion occurred.

 "I feel like the safety plan should have been in place the moment he came back to school," she said, adding that the interventions seemed to be largely dictated by her and her doctors.
-"There should be protocol in place in how to handle head injuries in elementary school with these kids."
+"There should be protocols in place in how to handle head injuries in elementary school with these kids."

 There soon could be.
 Guidance developed in recent years lays the groundwork for school-based concussion plans.
 But not enough people know about it.